kujaku11/mth5/docs/source/mt_metadata_guide.rst

 data.

 .. figure:: example_mt_file_structure.pdf
-   :alt: Schematic of a MT time series file structure with appropriate metadata.
-The top level is the *Survey* that contains general information about who, what, when, where, and how the data were collected.
-Underneath *Survey* are the *Station* and *Filter*.
-   *Filter* contains information about different filters that need to be applied to the raw data to get appropriate units and calibrated measurements.
-Underneath *Station* are *Run*, which contain data that were collected at a single sampling rate with common start and end time at a single station.
-Finally, *Channel* describes each channel of data collected and can be an *Auxiliary*, *Electric*, or *Magnetic*.
-Metadata is attributed based on the type of data collected in the channel.
-   :name: fig:example

    Schematic of a MT time series file structure with appropriate metadata.
 The top level is the *Survey* that contains general